 Credible and independent public health societies and experts around the world also have reviewed the scientific evidence and determined food grown from GMO crops is safe to eat.

-The safety of GMO crops has been confirmed by numerous third-party organizations including the American Medical Association, the Society of Toxicology, the International Life Sciences Institute, the National Academy of Sciences in the United States, the Royal Society of the United Kingdom, the World Health Organization, the Institute of Food Technologists, the French Academy of Medicine, the Food and Agriculture Organization of the United Nations, the European Food Safety Authority and the European Union Commission.
+The safety of GMO crops has been confirmed by numerous third-party organizations including the American Medical Association, the Society of Toxicology, the International Life Sciences Institute, the National Academy of Sciences in the United States, the Royal Society of the United Kingdom, the World Health Organization, the Institute of Food Technologists, the French Academy of Sciences, the Food and Agriculture Organization of the United Nations, the European Food Safety Authority and the European Union Commission.

 Since safety was first demonstrated and farmers began growing GMO crops, there has not been one substantiated instance of illness associated with GMO crops.
 Additionally, billions of animals have been fed diets that are predominantly made up of GMO crops, and there is no evidence of adverse effects on animal health or productivity.

 The science behind genetic modification and advanced breeding techniques is well-established and taught in primary schools, high schools and core curriculums at leading universities across the world.

 For thousands of years, farmers have altered the genetics of the crops we eat by selecting and replanting seeds from the plants that exhibited desirable traits, such as larger seeds or sweeter fruits.
 It wasn’t until the mid-1800s that Gregor Mendel and other researchers discovered and began to understand genetics – the science behind the art of plant breeding, which is taught in primary school science classes today.